andreazllin/email2rss/README.md

 - **Risk of blocklisting**: being forced to use the same domain (@kill-the-newsletter.com) as everyone else increases the likelihood that an email newsletter can blocklist you from signing up.
 - **Self-hosting is non-trivial**: Kill The Newsletter is also [open source](https://github.com/leafac/kill-the-newsletter), but the self-hosting steps seem neither straightforward nor does it focus on exclusively leveraging free services.

-On the other hand, while Email-to-RSS isn't necessarily a one-click-deploy solution, it works just as well, is customized to your domain, and is completely free (except for the custom domain itself)!
+On the other hand, while Email-to-RSS isn't necessarily a one-click-deploy solution, it works just as well, is customized to your domain, and is **almost** free (you still need to buy a custom domain)!

 ## Features